Top 5 Tips for Keeping Facility Construction Projects on Budget

 5 Tips to Keep Facility Construction on Budget

-- Learn from the past.
 The best way to estimate costs is by looking at recent projects with a similar scope.
-The key words are “recent” and “similar.”
+The keywords are “recent” and “similar.”
 Over the past few years, building materials and supply chain costs have been especially volatile, so the more recent your historical data, the better.
 Sometimes you don’t have the benefit of having done a similar project recently, or ever.
 In that case, plan a more generous than usual contingency to cover the risk of unexpected costs.

-- Keep everyone on the same page.
 Poor communication between teams and subcontractors can lead to any number of budget headaches.
-In one real-world facility construction project, the architect made a last-minute change to the dimensions of a room without notifying the rest of the team.
+In one of ACS’ real-world facility construction projects, the architect made a last-minute change to the dimensions of a room without notifying the rest of the team.
 The mechanical team, working off the original drawings, set out to install six-inch duct work and found it only had two inches of space.

-- Test as you go.
 In the drive to keep a construction project on schedule, quality assurance tests may fall by the wayside.
 This is a mistake.
-Running water through new plumbing before the wall is closed up takes far less time than tearing the wall open later, fixing a leaky fitting, and replacing ruined insulation and drywall.
+Running water through new plumbing before the wall is closed takes far less time than tearing the wall open later, fixing a leaky fitting, and replacing ruined insulation and drywall.

-A budget is not something you can check off the list and never look at again.
-It’s a living, changing thing that has to be managed daily throughout the facility construction project.
-From front-end planning all the way through commissioning, you can rely on expert guidance from ACS to keep your projects moving forward.
+Construction budgeting is not something you can check off the list and never look at again.
+It’s a living, changing thing that must be managed daily throughout the facility construction project.
+From front end planning all the way through commissioning, you can rely on expert guidance from ACS to keep your projects moving forward.

-Read how 7 mistakes could kill your project's budgetDOWNLOAD WHITEPAPER
+Read how 7 mistakes could kill your project's budget.DOWNLOAD 7 MISTAKES THAT WILL KILL YOUR PROJECT'S BUDGET WHITEPAPER